COVID-19 Secure - places of worship

 Deciding how to do this in your own particular circumstances will be key.
 You will want to do everything that is practicable given the risk presented.
 This means following closely any local restrictions that might be in place, official guidance provided by Government or Devolved Administrations and any guidelines provided by your denomination.
 In doing this, you will need to apply these whilst recognising you will not be able to eliminate the risk that the virus presents completely.

 Local restrictions will determine what you can do at your place of worship.
 These vary across England, Scotland, Wales and Northern Ireland.
-In some cases, it might mean that your place of worship has to close except for certain activities.

-If opening your premises, you will need to follow the relevant guidance applying it to your own particular circumstances.
+In keeping premises open, you will need to follow the relevant guidance applying it to your own particular circumstances.
 In many cases, you may have adequate arrangements already in place.
 Again, official guidance varies in England

 and Northern Ireland